macro6461/wonder-wheel/README.md

 };

 ```

+*Conversely, if you are going to set `backgroundColor` to null you need to set the `fill` attribute in each slice object. `backgroundColor` can either be a string or null but it must be present.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.